0BunnySenpai0/ProdigyHacking--MobileHacking/index.md

             <hr />

             Currently, manually hacking Prodigy Math Game on mobile devices is not possible to do manually, which is why I have created this station.
 All hacked accounts are made using hacks created by
-            <a href="http://github.com/Prodigy-Hacking/ProdigyMathGameHacking/">ProdigyMathGameHacking</a>. <b>An order of a single account is free.</b> All additional orders after that cost $0.05 and require payment in cryptocurrency or ROBUX
+            <a href="http://github.com/Prodigy-Hacking/ProdigyMathGameHacking/">ProdigyMathGameHacking</a>. <b>An order of aany amount of accounts are free.</b>
-            (you can use group payouts).
-Note that if you need your account to be FIXED, that is completely free.
+          .
 The ProdigyMathGameHacking Code of Conduct does apply.
 My motiviation is the same as ProdigyMathGameHacking:
             <blockquote style="border-left: 5px solid #ddd; padding-left: 10px;">
                 We're not trying to break the game because we're evil.
 We just wanted to help Prodigy become more secure, but they've ignored our emails and our requests to talk.
                 <br/>